Pooja-Rajkumar/rectools/README.md

 We allow the user to incorporate user and item covariate information, and offer other capabilities not seen in other packages, as well as adding parallel computation to some popular methods.
+Also included are plot capabilities.

 QUICK FIRST EXAMPLES: